 UMEED PARTNERSHIP PAKISTAN (UPP)

 Mostly, Umeed’s work is focused on building up and empowering women, street children and transgender through education, skills training and programs of awareness about their own rights.
 UPP wants to see economic freedom where girls/women, children and transgender are able to take decisions to have control over their own lives.
-UPP’s activities in all districts are mostly comprises of running adult literacy training centers for illiterate girls/women, educating street children especially girls in Umeed schools, training girls/women, children and transgender in their human rights, providing legal aid to girls/women survivors of abduction, rape, forced conversion and forced marriage, formation of peace committees among women of all faiths, promoting unbiased curriculum in the schools and conducting physical, psychological and digital security trainings especially for women human rights defenders for their organizations and institutions.
+UPP’s activities in all districts are mostly comprises of running adult literacy training centers for illiterate girls/women, educating street children especially girls in Umeed schools, training girls/women, children and transgender in their human rights, providing legal aid to girls/women survivors of abduction, rape, forced conversion and forced marriage, formation of peace committees among women of all faiths, promoting unbiased curriculum in the schools and conducting physical, psychological (personal self care and well being) and digital security trainings especially for women human rights defenders for their organizations and institutions.
 Umeed also promotes the right of religious minorities and gender equality at all levels.

-UPP is committed to the socio-economic rights and promotion of human rights amongst the masses of the country.
+UPP is committed to the socio-economic rights and promotion of human rights amongst the masses (especially women) of the country.
 It applies its resources to breaking the unjust structures prevailing in Pakistani society.
 It works at grass-roots level as well as lobby with policy makers and cooperate with all those who believe in human liberation and who have committed themselves to this worthy cause.

 The vision of Umeed Partnership is to see educated, skilled and talented youth, improved gender equality, poor people liberated from all forms of slavery and oppression and human rights promoted among the oppressed masses.